 Incidents of prejudice against race, religion, sexual orientation, disability or transgender, will be reported to Senior Leadership and the Local Authority.

-The HT or AHT will then decide on the most appropriate consequences depending on the severity of the incident.
+The Head will then decide on the most appropriate consequences depending on the severity of the incident.

 This could include: